• Skip to primary navigation

 Mission Statement:

 The Johns Hopkins Bayview Immunomics Core was formed to support the research initiatives of Johns Hopkins Bayview Faculty and staff.
 We are committed to providing state-of-the art technology and staff support to address current flow cytometry, cell sorting, immunomics applications and new strategies.
-Please feel free to contact us for flow cytometry and cell sorting consultation services.
+Please feel free to contact us.

 Receive the Latest News from Johns Hopkins Rheumatology